How to Identify Your Yamaha Outboard (Serial, Model. and Year) to Buy the Right Parts

 Common Misconceptions About Model Numbers

 A frequent misunderstanding is assuming the model number directly indicates the engine year.
 Yamaha model numbers describe configuration, not production year.
-Two engines with the same model code may have been produced several years apart and still require different parts.
+Always use the serial number alongside the model code to determine compatibility.

 How to Determine the Year of a Yamaha Outboard

-Year-specific changes commonly affect items such as Yamaha water pump and impeller components, making serial number accuracy critical.
+Year-specific changes can affect fitment for many systems, including Yamaha water pump and impeller components.
+That’s why serial number accuracy matters.

 Using Serial Number Ranges

-Yamaha assigns serial numbers in ranges tied to specific production years.
-Once the serial number is confirmed, it can be cross-referenced against Yamaha year charts to determine the correct manufacturing period.
+Yamaha assigns serial numbers in ranges tied to specific production periods.
+Once your serial number is confirmed, it can be cross-referenced against year charts to determine the correct manufacturing range.

 • Water pump and impeller designs